Recruitment Marketing: What is it and How Can Companies Use It?

 Make use of automation to stay timely

 Things can move at the speed of light online, and content can quickly get drowned out.
-Computer Weekly’s report on UK online traffic revealed that Internet use has even increased by 78% in just one year.
+Computer Weekly’s report on the UK revealed that Internet use has even increased by 78% in just one year.
 Predictably, manually keeping up with this demand is nearly impossible both in terms of content creation and posting.
-Thankfully, most online content platforms can support automated postings and pre-planned content blasts.
+Thankfully, most online content platforms can support automated postings and pre-planned content scheduling. revealed that Internet use has even increased by 78% in just one year.
+Predictably, manually keeping up with this demand.
+Thankfully, most online content platforms can support automated postings and pre-planned content scheduling.

 by Ruth Joplin